Christine Lee (lawyer): Career

 Lee began her career with the law firm Lee Crowder.
 The firm did not deal in immigration, Lee's largest passion.
 This inspired Lee to leave her position and launch her firm, Christine Lee & Co.

 In 1990, Lee founded Christine Lee & Co.
 Solicitors, a law firm.
-Although the firm had been founded at the start of the 1990s, the company was not registered with the Companies House until 1994, and the Solicitors Regulation Authority had not admitted Lee as a solicitor in England and Wales until February 2002.
+Although the firm had been founded at the start of the 1990s, the company was not registered with Companies House until 1994, and the Solicitors Regulation Authority had not admitted Lee as a solicitor in England and Wales until February 2002.
 Lee and her husband, Martin Wilkes (who is also a solicitor), were listed as co-owners of the business.
 The firm is headquartered in Birmingham, with a satellite office in London's Chinatown.
 It has since expanded into Hong Kong, Guangzhou and Beijing.
 The firm predominantly worked on cases related to immigration, such as those seeking asylum or work visas, specific to China.
 As of 2011, Christine Lee & Co. was the only Chinese-owned UK law firm approved by the Chinese Ministry of Justice to have physical offices in China.
 The opening ceremony of the firm's Beijing office was attended by officials of Overseas Chinese Affairs Office and the Ministry of Foreign Affairs.

 Christine Lee & Co's consultancy subsidiary, China UK Link, paired Chinese entrepreneurs with investment opportunities, obtained visas for education purposes, and helped subsidiaries of Chinese companies deal with legal issues in the United Kingdom.

 By the nature of the firm's work, Lee had been in contact with the Embassy of China in London, influencing her later appointment as the embassy's legal adviser in 2008.
 She also became a legal adviser to the Overseas Chinese Affairs Office in Beijing (which was merged into the United Front Works Department in 2018) and the Consulate General in Belfast.

 She would serve with various groups through the years, each promoting contact between China and Chinese communities outside the mainland.
 As of January 2022, the Companies House has recorded that Lee has held 16 total directorships.
 After the MI5 issued an alert to MPs concerning Lee, she resigned from many of the active directorships she still held.